NotMatta/aniwiki/README.md

 ## Problems I faced:
 - ### Routing:
-  At first was confusing but then I resorted to React Router (I don't want to refetch with every rerender and hyperlinks are bad for navigation)
+  Routing at first was confusing but then I resorted to React Router (I don't want to refetch with every rerender and hyperlinks are bad for navigation)
 - ### Design and Layout:
   I didn't have a layout in mind first and I was thinking that the entire project looks like a Spaghetti but then I went into dribbble and youtube to take inspiration
 - ### Colors: